cspr-rad/kairos-spec/src/spec.typ

 - All L2 transactions include as a public input the last Merkle root posted on L1 by L2.
 This Merkle root itself is taken as a public input to the ZKR.
 - The old Merkle root is correctly transformed into the new Merkle root through applying all the L2 transactions

-Its public inputs include the old Merkle root and new Merkle root.
+Its public inputs are the old and new Merkle root.
 The private inputs are the list of L2 transactions and their ZKPs, as well as the full old Merkle tree.

 == Web UI: List interactions